MikeRogers0/MikeRogersIO/src/_posts/2014-05-20-my-OSX-setup.md

 ---
 layout: post
 title: My OSX setup
-categories:
- – blog
-published: true
-meta:
 description: The brews I normally have to run to get setup
-  index: true
 ---

 I have a really simple setup for my Mac, the idea being I can quickly get setup and start working on a new machine without to much kerfuffle.
 Here is a quick overview of the code I normally use to get going quickly.